Sijenn/Flaskblog/README.md

 ##  User Stories
 1. As a user one can create blogs after sign up and sign in.
 2. As a user one can view, updtate and comment on blog posts

-3. As a user one can be alerted when a new post is made by joining a subscription.
-4. As a writer one can sign in to the blog.
+3. As a writer one can sign in to the blog.
-5. As a writer one can create a blog from the application.
+4. As a writer one can create a blog from the application.
-6. As a writer one can delete comments that they find insulting or degrading.
+5. As a writer one can delete comments that they find insulting or degrading.
-7. As a writer one can update or delete blogs they have created.
+6. As a writer one can update or delete blogs they have created.

 ##  Behavior Driven Development